Canadian PM's low-energy campaign didn't see depth of voter anger

 "It's a bad night for the Conservative party, but we'll come back.
 I think where we went wrong was on tone,” said outgoing Defence Minister Jason Kenney, long touted as a potential replacement for Harper.
 "As for leadership speculation, that's all for another day."

-Insiders said the party ran an unimaginative low-energy campaign that failed to recognize how fed up people were with Harper.
+Insiders said the party ran an unimaginative low-energy campaign that failed to recognise how fed up people were with Harper.
 They also badly underestimated Liberal leader Justin Trudeau.

 The 56-year-old economist was a divisive figure who dominated his government, a man adored by those who liked what they saw as his principled, uncompromising style and detested by opponents who decried his dictatorial style.